What should I wear during the massage?

 Why is the new client session more expensive?

-In the new client session, we do a full medical intake as well as a postural assessment, and may even include movement screens if indicated.
-This initial interview takes about a half an hour and gives me the information I need to make sure your first session is performed safely, brings about your desired results, and allows for the full hands-on time.
+In the new client session, we do a medical history intake as well as a postural assessment, and may even include movement screens if indicated.
+This initial interview takes about half an hour and gives me the information I need to make your first session is performed safe and effective.
 Thus, a first-time one hour massage will take 90 minutes and cost $90, and a first-time 90 minute massage will take 2 hours and cost $120.
-To learn more about the initial intake and assessments, please click here.